Toloka/docs/en/toloka-llm/deploy.md

-# Deploying project
+# Creating endpoint

 You can deploy the project right after you create it and generate variants.

 {% note info %}

 We provide you with a free $5 credit, so you can try the service and play with it.
-Once you use it, you either need to provide us with an [OpenAI API key](funds.md#openai-key) or [top up your balance](funds.md#bank-card).
+This will be enough to run tests, but to deploy variants you need to provide your [OpenAI API key](api-key.md).

 {% endnote %}